 This is my sketch of a typical hay barn.

 How many times have you driven past a farm and you see all the hay stacked up in the barn like this?

 Next time you go driving, take a sketch pad and 2B pencil with you.
 A mechanical pencil with 2B lead is great for travelling because you don't need to sharpen it.

-You only need to do rough outlines while you are out and your inspiration will complete the drawing once you are back home.
+You only need to do rough outlines while you are out and use your inspiration (or reference pictures) to complete the drawing once you are back home.

-My images are too light because the strokes are tentative.
-This is natural when you start drawing so allow yourself time to become confident and sure.
-Nurture this hobby and it will be your faithful companion for life.
+My images are too light because the strokes are tentative but this is natural when you start drawing so please allow yourself time to become confident and sure.